 The family-friendly Stewart Beach Park has plenty of amenities to make your trip as fun, easy and accessible as possible.
 Plan to spend the whole day here.
 Facilities include restrooms, showers and a shaded pavilion.
 You can also rent umbrellas, chairs and beach wheelchairs if needed.
 There are even concessions at the park, or you can pack a cooler and fire up the on-site BBQ pits.
 Dogs are welcome to join in on all of the fun but must be leashed at all times.

 Stewart Beach is open weekdays from 9 a.m. to 6 p.m. and on weekends from 8 a.m. to 7 p.m. from Memorial Day through Labor Day.
 Admission is $12 per vehicle Monday to Thursday and $15 per vehicle Friday to Sunday.
-After a day at the beach, cozy up at this colorful bungalow.
-Fido can join you under the palapa for some much-needed shade as you gear up for another day on the water.
+After a day at the beach, cozy up at the Xanadu Beach Cottage, where you and Fido can relax on the shaded patio after a day of fun in the sun.

 10. Punta Antón Lizardo